MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-Command.md

 ```

 ### -ParameterName
+Specifies an array of parameter names.
-Gets commands in the session that have the specified parameters.
+This cmdlet gets commands in the session that have the specified parameters.
-Enter parameter names and/or parameter aliases.
+Enter parameter names or parameter aliases.
-Wildcard are supported.
+Wildcard characters are supported.

 The ParameterName and ParameterType parameters search only commands in the current session.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: String[]